wp-plugins/microblog-poster/readme.txt

 **diigo.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/diigohelp "Diigo help with screenshots.")

-In addition to your username / password you will need to create your own Diigo App and generate an API Key.
+In addition to your username and password you will need to create your own Diigo App and generate an API Key.

     1. Please go at this Url: https://www.diigo.com/api_keys/new/ and generate your Diigo Api Key.
 (You need to be logged in)